epinedo3/Challenge-1/README.md

 In order to install this repository you will need to navigate into my github "https://github.com/epinedo3/Challenge-1".
 Once you are there, look for the green code button.
 Copy the SSH link that is provided.
 Enter your local gitbash/terminal.
 Once you are in your desired destination folder.
 Type in the git clone command and paste the provided link.
 Execute and Enjoy.

 ## Usage
-To find my github, copy and paste this link: https://github.com/epinedo3/Challenge-1
+To find my github, click [here](https://github.com/epinedo3/Challenge-1).

-To find my deployed website, copy and paste this link: http://127.0.0.1:5500/Develop/index.html
+To find my deployed website, click [here](https://epinedo3.github.io/Challenge-1/).

 ## Credits